-October 23 – November 13, 2015
+Friday October 23, 2015 – Friday November 13, 2015

 The city of Mariupol was chosen as the site for the project immediately in advance of its elections.
 It is one of several cities in Ukraine facing the challenges of rebuilding and reimagining itself while facing intense and ongoing conflict due to its strategic location.
 IZOLYATSIA’s temporary “Office of the Mayor” is symbolically located near the City Hall building that was destroyed during conflict involving separatists.
 Letters to the Mayor: Mariupol invited the following architects to write to Mayor of Mariupol:

-The Architect’s Desk: This simple and unadorned small wooden desk is located in the corner of the room, physically and symbolically outside the field of influence of political power.
+This simple and unadorned small wooden desk is located in the corner of the room, physically and symbolically outside the field of influence of political power.
 It position represents the state of architecture in the city, with only five official architects registered in Mariupol.

-The Wallpaper: Designed by Marina Samokhina, a visual and graphic artist born in Horlivka who now resides in Kyiv, the wallpaper is created in “Old Soviet Style,” and features imagery of the heavy industry that pollutes the city, along with nautical motif that refer to its position on the sea.
+Designed by Marina Samokhina, a visual and graphic artist born in Horlivka who now resides in Kyiv, the wallpaper is created in “Old Soviet Style,” and features imagery of the heavy industry that pollutes the city, along with nautical motif that refer to its position on the sea.
 The symbol of buoys represents a gesture to save a drowning city, plagued by the loss of business, identity, hope, and a significant portion of its population.

-Letters to the Mayor is part of Storefront for Art and Architecture’s initiative Architecture Conflicts, a project which purpose is to identify pressing issues, ongoing conflicts, and design solutions in relation with the most important urban problems today.
-Architecture Conflicts is supported by the National Endowment for the Arts.
+Letters to the Mayor is part of Storefront for Art and Architecture’s initiative Architecture Conflicts, a project with the purpose of identifying pressing issues, ongoing conflicts, and design solutions in relation to the most important urban problems today.
+Architecture Conflicts is supported in part by the National Endowment for the Arts.